RustyJoeM/docx-template-filler/README.md

 For details on usage of application, and an example, please see the [manual](manual.md).

+Currently supported languages in the application are: English (default), Czech, Russian.

 ## installation

 Whole application consists of a single file: "`docx-template-filler.exe`".